ehsanaghaei/SecureBERT/README.md

 GIT_LFS_SKIP_SMUDGE=1
 ```
 ---
 SecureBERT has been train on MLM task.
-Use comment below to predict the masked word in the given sentences
+Use the code below to predict the masked word in the given sentences:

 ```python
 from transformers import RobertaTokenizer, RobertaForMaskedLM